Endogen/OpenCryptoBot/commands.md

 `/t <symbol>`

 **Examples**
-Show summary for a coin
+Show people that are working on BTC
 `/t btc`

 ## `/update`